Rafit77/JIMU-control/docs/project/routines.md

 - **Save (in routine editor)** updates the routine definition in **RAM only** (no disk write).
 - If you leave the editor without saving (Back → Discard), **RAM is unchanged**.
 - **Project → Save** persists the entire RAM project state to disk:
-  - writes `project.json` (including `variables`)
+  - writes `project.json` (including `variables` and `routines`)
-  - writes routine XML files for routines saved in RAM (the routine XML cache)
+  - writes routine XML files for routines stored in the RAM cache
+  - removes routine XML files that are no longer referenced by `project.json.routines`

 ## Routines tab (panel UX)
-The Routines tab is a list of routines with basic management actions.

 Required UI:
 - Routine list: one row per routine, showing `name` and optional summary (updated time).
 - **Create routine**: create an empty routine and open it in the editor.